microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 A custom background color can be set via the standard Background property and will override the color set by Severity.
 Please keep in mind content readability and accessibility when setting your own color.

-A custom icon can be set via the IconSource property left of the Title and Message in the InfoBar.
+A custom icon can be set via the IconSource property.
 By default, an icon will be visible.
 This icon can be removed by setting the IsIconVisible property to false.
 For custom icons, the recommended icon size is 20px.

 XAML
 ```xml